mmckechney/SqlBuildManager/docs/change_notes.md

 # SQL Build Manager Change Notes

+### Version 14.0.0

+- *ADDED:* You now use Kubernetes as a compute platform for leveraging database builds with the new `sbm container` commands.
+See the [Kubernetes documentation](kubernetes.md) for background, information and how-to examples

 ### Version 13.1.0

 - *UPDATED:* The `sbm create` command now has four sub-commands `fromscripts`,  `fromdiff`, `fromdacpacs` and `fromdacpacdiff`.
 See the [Command Line Reference](commandline.md) for details and usage